Cory Williams: Television and film

 In November 2006, Williams became the host of the first national TV show to spawn from video bloggers, called The FIZZ on DirecTV channel 101 in the United States.

 Williams has appeared on The Tonight Show with Jay Leno and MTV's Scarred.

 In early October 2007, Williams starred in his first feature film role as the character "Hunter" in the movie Faded Memories, which opened in theaters on November 14, 2008.
 The first trailer to the movie was released on YouTube, August 3, 2008.
 Williams also has a cameo in the music video "Uhn Tiss Uhn Tiss Uhn Tiss" by Bloodhound Gang as well as "White People For Peace" by Against Me!.

 In October 2014, Williams appeared on Alaskan local station KTVA to talk about his experiences with his move to, and life in, Alaska, and about his viral video "Coolest Sound Ever."
 It was later announced that Williams would have a weekly slot on their Daybreak morning show, where he would talk about his latest stories and goings-on in the state.

 Williams has revealed that a number of production companies had approached him asking to produce a televised reality show based on his life in Alaska and his DudeLikeHELLA video blogging channel.
 However, in 2014 Williams stated that he had turned all the offers down, saying "Why fix what isn’t broken?
 We’re already loving this.
 This is all we’re doing.
 It’s just me, the camera and it’s us".
 Williams added however that if an opportunity comes up later on, in which he could explore more of the world, he would be open to the idea of starring in a reality TV show.

 On January 27, 2017, it was announced that Williams would be a participant on the Discovery Channel reality series, Naked and Afraid.
 He appeared on the August 20 episode "Belize Breakdown", alongside professional surfer Anastasia Ashley, where he lasted 11 days out of a 14-day goal.

 Other work

 "As One"

 Williams is the founder and West Coast American Event Coordinator of the international gathering of YouTube users dubbed As One The first "As One" gathering was held in January 2007 in Hollywood, California, and Williams' associated video went on to receive over 1.3 million views.
 The second gathering was held at Pier 39 in San Francisco, California in February 2007.

 Personal life

 Williams was diagnosed with ADD as a child.

 Williams was engaged and married to Stephanie Roby.

 Williams married Kristen, an engineer, in May 2015.

-On June 3, 2018, Swift gave birth to their second child, a son.
+On June 3, 2018, Kristen gave birth to their second child, a son.